PotatoPlan/Rick-Morty/README.md

 ## Details

-This simple React application retrieves all human characters from Rick and Morty and display them in a list.
+This simple React application retrieves all human characters from Rick and Morty and displays them in a list.

 The character's image, status, origin, location, and created data will be displayed when clicked on the name of the character.